Mums’ Magical Antiviral Hot LemonAid Tonic

-She drank 11 glasses a day of green juice and carrot juice, and ate apricot pits.
-(Why?
-Inside is a natural cyanide, which is cytotoxic to malignant cells, but not healthy cells.
+She drank 11 glasses a day of green juice and carrot juice, and she also ate apricot pits.
+Why?
+Inside of apricot pits is a natural cyanide, which is cytotoxic to malignant cells, but not healthy cells.
 It’s also called Vitamin B17, or laetrile.

-At the time, it was illegal in the U.S.)

-(Not because it doesn’t work.
-But because the medical monopoly didn’t want any competition.)
+At the time, her treatment was illegal in the US, not because it doesn’t work, but because the medical monopoly didn’t want any competition.

-Some of the doctors across the border, in Mexico, weren’t Mexicans.
-Some of them were American doctors who graduated in the top of their class, but were disgusted by how “standard of care” Western Medicine ignores everything except surgery, tech, radiation, and drugs–in trying to help cancer patients.
+Some of the doctors across the border in Mexico were Mexicans, and some were American doctors who graduated in the top of their class but were disgusted by how “standard of care” Western Medicine ignores everything except surgery, tech, radiation, and drugs in trying to help cancer patients.

 She didn’t want the chemo and radiation.
-It was 1981, and at the time, you couldn’t find thousands of stories of people on the internet who have beaten cancer with the Gerson protocols and other non-toxic but effective treatments.
-Like you can now.
+It was 1981, and at the time, you couldn’t find thousands of stories of people on the internet who have beaten cancer with the Gerson protocols and other non-toxic but effective treatments like you can today.

 Almost no one in my family was supportive of her decision.
 They cried and told her it was too soon for her to die, and, please, please don’t be foolish, you haven’t met most of your grandchildren yet.